Voqus/comas/README.md

 # README #

-This program was created under NetBeans, so its recommented to use this program if you want to read/edit the source code.
+This program was created using NetBeans IDE, so it's recommended to use this program if you want to read/edit the source code.
-Later on, there will be a setup.exe for the installation of the software but right now we're not ready to launch.
+There is also a separate branch *master_setup* where it's specifically made for the jar to run independently.

 ### What is this COMAS? ###